 How is Female Infertility Diagnosed?

 If a woman under 35 is unable to conceive after a year of unprotected sex, or 6 months if she’s over 35, then it may be time to consider infertility tests.
 Health care providers may utilize different diagnostic exams along with her medical history.

-- Ovulation Testing: doctors may run a blood test to measure the progesterone levels.
-This will determine whether ovulation has occurred and whether the ovaries are producing a typical amount.
+- Ovulation Testing: Doctors may run a blood test to measure progesterone levels.
+This will determine if enough is being produced and if ovulation has occurred.

 - Hysterosalpingography: a contrast dye is injected into the uterus and an X-ray is taken to detect abnormalities in the uterine cavity.
 This examination will determine whether there is a blockage in the fallopian tubes that prevents movement of the egg from the ovaries.

 - Laparoscopy: this is a surgery that involves utilizing a laparoscope, a small viewing instrument, to examine the female reproductive organs for blockages.